allenap/rust-petname/README.md

 ### Command-line

 - The `--complexity <COMPLEXITY>` option has been replaced by `--lists <LISTS>`.
+  For compatibility, `--complexity [0,1,2]` will still work, but its availability is not shown in the `-h|--help` text.
 - When using custom word lists with `--dir <DIR>`, nouns are now found in a file named appropriately `DIR/nouns.txt`.
 Previously this was `names.txt` but this was confusing; the term "names" is overloaded enough already.